Frequent Asked Questions and Scientific Evidence

 Spinal manipulation is a cost effective addition to "best care" for back pain in general practice.
 Manipulation alone probably gives better value for money than manipulation followed by exercise.

-More evidence and effectiveness of chiropractic care can be found at the Anglo-European College of Chiropractic Research and the Royal College of Chiropractors Research Unit.
+More evidence can be found at the Royal College of Chiropractors Research Unit.

 Contact Us today with your enquiry